danielsollondon/azvmimagebuilder/quickquickstarts/1a_Creating_a_Custom_Win_Image_on_Existing_VNET/Readme.md

-# Create a Windows Linux Image allowing access to an existing Azure VNET
+# Create a Windows Image allowing access to an existing Azure VNET

 This article is to show you how you can create a basic customized image using the Azure VM Image Builder, which has access to existing resources on a VNET.
 For the end to end example, the build VM will be deployed on to a VNET you specify in your subscription, either an existing one, or a new one.
 Using this model means the image builder service does not require any public network connectivity.